isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-01-31-post-The First English and Malay Dictionary.md

 Much of Bowrey’s private life was unknown until the discovery of his personal papers in a manor in Worcestershire, England, in 1913.
 Bowrey’s manuscripts and several hundred letters and business papers were later purchased by a Colonel Henry Howard, and part of it was presented to the Guildhall Library in London in 1931.[^17]

+–	Written by Nor-Afidah Abdul Rahman

 #### **NOTES**
 [^1]:Bowrey, T. (1927). [*The papers of Thomas Bowrey, 1669–1713*](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=4411906) (p.
 38).
 R. C. Temple.
 (Ed.).
 London: Hakluyt Press.
 Call no.: RCLOS 910.8 HAK-[RFL]
 [^2]:Bowrey, T. (1701).
 Preface.
 In [*A dictionary, English and Malayo, Malayo and English*](http://eresources.nlb.gov.sg/printheritage/detail/20d7b813-2055-40a0-8688-fca31227c28f.aspx). (pp. 4–6).
 London: Printed by Sam Bridge.
 Retrieved from BookSG.
 [^3]:Doshi, A. (1994).
 The development of the English/Malay Dictionary: A historical perspective (pp. 69–70).
 In B. & L. E. Newell.
 (Eds.), *Papers from the First Asia International Lexicography Conference, Manila, Philippines, 1992.
 LSP Special Monograph Issue*, 35.
-Retrieved from SIL International website; Howison, J. (1801). *A dictionary of the Malay tongue as spoken in the Peninsular of Malacca, the islands of Sumatra, Jawa, Borneo, Pulau Pinang etc. in two parts, English and Malay, and Malay and English*.
+Retrieved from SIL International website; Howison, J. (1801). [*A dictionary of the Malay tongue as spoken in the Peninsular of Malacca, the islands of Sumatra, Jawa, Borneo, Pulau Pinang etc. in two parts, English and Malay, and Malay and English*](https://eresources.nlb.gov.sg/printheritage/detail/f6ae2ff1-796c-4023-9cdd-068f63a96fbb.aspx).
 London: Arabic and Persian Press.
 Retrieved from BookSG.
 [^4]:Jones, R. (1984).
 Malay studies and the British. *Archipel, 28*, 120–121.
-Retrieved 5 May, 2015, from Persee Revues Scientifiques website
+Retrieved from Persee Revues Scientifiques website
 [^5]:Jones, 1984, p.
 127; Mee, R. (1929, September).
-An old Malay dictionary. *Journal of the Malaysian Branch of the Royal Asiatic Society*, Vol. 7, No. 2 (107), 316.
+An old Malay dictionary. *Journal of the Malaysian Branch of the Royal Asiatic Society, 7* (2) (107), 316.
 Retrieved from JSTOR via NLB’s [eResources](https://eresources.nlb.gov.sg/main) website.
 [^6]:Bialuschewski, A. (2007).
 Thomas Bowrey’s Madagascar manuscript of 1708. *History in Africa, 34*, 32–33.
 Retrieved from JSTOR via NLB’s [eResources](https://eresources.nlb.gov.sg/main) website.
 [^7]:Miller, G. (1991). *Malay used by English country traders of the 18th century*.
 Retrieved from Malay Concordance Project website.
 [^8]:Doshi, 1994, p.
 70.